nigelredding/act65.github.io/about.md

 ### This blog

 Yet another blog.
 I write here to organise my thoughts, to practice explanations and to explore ideas.
 If others happen to learn from these posts awesome!

 The topics I will (probably) write about are machine learning and neural networks.
 Within that I am interested in;

 * representation learning
 * unsupervised and hebbian learning
-* analysis of neural networks, why is NN1 better than NN2?
+* analysis of neural networks
 * learning hyper-parameters
 * adapting morphology of neural networks
 * convolution and signals